 The development of these cost weights is based on casemix event records in the National Minimum Data Set (NMDS).
 In any given year there can be instances of DRGs that are not used or do not appear in the casemix set as they are excluded from casemix, or there may have been no sameday event records and that cost weight is missing from the results.
 In order to have a complete DRG cost weight schedule in the document embedded below, for some DRGs more than one year of data was considered for determining the inlier boundary points when the number of cases per annum was small.

-As in earlier years some DRGs have had their weights set to be the same as those in the previous year either because there was no activity or costed data or had minimal event volumes.
-In WIESNZ23 the DRGs listed have had their weights set to be the same as in WIESNZ20, these are:

-A10Z Insertion of Ventricular Assist Device

-A11A Insertion of Implantable Spinal Infusion Device W Catastrophic CC

-A11B Insertion of Implantable Spinal Infusion Device W/O Catastrophic CC

-B66A Nervous System Neoplasms W Radiotherapy

-B82A Chronic and Unspecified Para/Quadriplegia W or W/O OR Proc W Skin Graft/Flap Repair

-D01Z Cochlear Implant

-F03M Transcatheter Pulmonary Valve Implant

-I80Z Femoral Fractures, Transferred to Acute Facility <2 Days

-K10A Revisional and Open Bariatric Procedures W CC

-K10B Revisional and Open Bariatric Procedures W/O CC

-K12Z Other Bariatric Procedures

-U40Z Mental Health Treatment W ECT, Sameday

-V63Z Opioid Use and Dependence

-Users of this weight schedule should note that the following DRGs are not included in casemix and are included only for completeness: 960Z, 961Z, 963Z, A01Z, A03Z, A05Z, C03W, J11W, L68Z.
+Users of this weight schedule should note that the following DRGs are not included in casemix and are included only for completeness: 960Z, 961Z, 963Z, H09Z, E03Z, F23Z, C03W, J11W, L68Z.

 The weights shown have not been developed in the same way as for casemix event records and should not be viewed as a valid estimate of relative resource use in New Zealand.
 The final three DRGs listed are price-weighted with the non-casemix purchase units that will fund these events.